Skip to content

 • WAN_to_DMZ_HTTPS_Webserver

-Names such as Rule1, Test, Allow or Internet are less helpful because the purpose of the rule is no longer clear later.
+Names like Rule1, Test, Allow or Internet are less helpful because you can no longer tell what task the rule has.

 Description